We’ve fielded more questions about real estate in the last few years than in the previous two decades combined.

 Everyone has an opinion.

-This isn’t for full-time real estate professionals whose income depends on owning and managing property.
+This article isn’t for full-time real estate professionals whose income depends on owning and managing property.

 This is for everyone else—professionals, retirees, and investors whose wealth comes from their career, their portfolio, or both.